epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/02_devcontainer.rst.txt

     ``.devcontainer/devcontainer.json`` file.
     `See here for details <https://containers.dev/implementors/json_reference/>`_

+    You can also alter the system packages installed in the container or make any other changes to the Dockerfile and regenerate your own container image.

     If you wish to persist these changes then it is suggested that you make your own github repo of .devcontainer and push the changes there.